-The average inter-algorithm spread has values mostly between 2ppb and 12ppb and is typically below 9ppb (Figure 15, left).
+The average inter-algorithm spread has values mostly between 2 ppb and 12 ppb and is typically below 9 ppb (Figure 15, left).
 The largest inter-algorithm spreads are observed in the tropics, Asia, and in high latitudes.
 Only a small fraction of the inter-algorithm spread can be explained with differences expected due to measurement noise so that most of the differences can be considered systematic errors.
 Only in high latitudes and at some coast-lines measurement noise is expected to explain a significant part of the inter-algorithm spread (Figure 15, right).

-The average inter-algorithm spread enhanced till EMMA v3.1 and slightly reduced in v4.1 (Figure 16).
-Part of the enhancement is most probably caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product in v3.1.
+The average inter-algorithm spread enhanced till EMMA v3.1 and slightly reduced since then (Figure 16).Part of the enhancement is most probably caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product in v3.1.
 Additionally, the EMMA time period enhanced so that small drifts in the data sets, which are not corrected by EMMA's overall offset correction, can contribute to a larger extend.